sparvu/data-recorders/docs/contributing.md

 ### Commercial Support
 For any other questions or assistance we are offering commercial support.
-[K1](https://www.kronometrix.com/k1) is a commercial product built on top Kronometrix Data Recording.
-Please contact us +358 50 483 9978 or email us at: sales@kronometrix.com for more information.
+[Kronometrix IoT Gateway](https://www.kronometrix.com/iotgateway) is a commercial product built on top Kronometrix Data Recording.
+Please contact us for more information.

 Go back [main page](https://gitlab.com/kronometrix/recording/)